aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 - [Console](https://console.cloud.google.com/storage): The Google Cloud console provides a visual interface for managing your data in a browser.

 ![](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/980450c4-dd8e-4885-9eff-aa5973b51b8c){: .mx-auto.d-block :} *Importing Data using Console.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

+- [Datastream](https://cloud.google.com/datastream) is a serverless and easy-to-use change data capture (CDC) and replication service that lets you synchronize data reliably, and with minimal latency.
+Datastream provides seamless replication of data from operational databases into into Cloud Storage.
+You can also use Datastream to leverage the event stream directly from Cloud Storage to realize event-driven architectures.
+Datastream supports Oracle, MySQL and PostgreSQL (including AlloyDB for PostgreSQL) sources.

 - [Google Cloud CLI](https://cloud.google.com/sdk/gcloud): The gcloud CLI allows you to interact with Cloud Storage through a terminal using gcloud storage commands.

 ![image](https://github.com/aelkouhen/aelkouhen.github.io/assets/22400454/03177189-e8e8-4db7-8cc7-4661c8cc489d){: .mx-auto.d-block :} *Importing Data using Command Line.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}